George Boyd (footballer): Salford City

 After his departure from Peterborough, Boyd signed a contract with League Two club Salford City on 3 November 2020, with the agreement running for the remainder of the 2020–21 season.
 He made his Salford debut on the same day as his signing was announced, coming on as a 70th-minute substitute in a 2–1 away defeat to Cambridge United.
 Boyd played 13 times during his time at Salford, leaving the club upon the expiry of his contract in June 2021.
 In his last game for the club, a 3–0 win against Leyton Orient, Boyd missed a penalty that would have given Salford the lead.

 Wythenshawe Town

 Boyd announced his retirement from playing professional football on 28 October 2021.
 Two years later, in December 2023, he returned to playing at semi-professional level, joining Wythenshawe Town of the North West Counties League Premier Division, the ninth tier of the English football league system.
 He scored nine league goals in 19 appearances during the second half of the 2023–24 season, as the club achieved promotion via the North West Counties League Premier Division play-offs following a 3–2 penalty shootout victory against Bury in the final on 4 May 2024.
 Boyd remained at Wythenshawe Town for the 2024–25 season and scored 17 goals in 48 appearances in all competitions, finishing as the club's top goalscorer that season.
+He did not play semi-professional football after the season, although he continued to represent the club's veterans team, which included several former Premier League players.